• Menu

 Villa Comunale

-Is it worth it?
-Yes, as it serves as an antidote to the crowded streets of Taormina when you need a break.
-Villa Comunale is a lovely, serene spot.
+Serving as an antidote to the crowded streets of Taormina, Villa Comunale is a lovely, serene spot.
 Originally designed by English woman, Lady Florence Trevelyan, it’s filled with lush greenery, exotic plants, and Victorian-style pavilions.
-Strolling along its pathways you’ll find benches to sit and appreciate the panoramic views of the coast and Mount Etna.
-A great place to escape Corso Umberto and the 1% that shop there for a few minutes of peace and quiet.
+Strolling along its pathways, you’ll find benches to sit on and appreciate the panoramic views of the coast and Mount Etna.
+A great place to escape the chaos of Corso Umberto for a few minutes of peace and quiet.

 Take a break and have a Kit-Kat in Villa Comunale